eguneys/celeste-jumping/SPRINGS.md

     end

 71 is resting state tile, 72 is jump state tile.
 When the spring is hit we set the `spr` to 72, then we set it back to 71 when the delay timer runs out.

+### Baloon replenishes dash

+Baloon can be collected and replenishes dash, and reappears after a delay.

+Add a baloon sprite and place it in the map, like we did with springs.
+Define the ballon type and add it to the objects in `load_room`:

+    // inside load_room
+         if tile==19 then
+           type = baloon
+         end
+    // ...

+    function baloon_update(ibaloon)
+    end

+    baloon = {
+        spr=19,
+        timer=0,
+        cbox={x=-1,y=-1,w=10,h=10},
+        update=baloon_update
+    }

+Add the `baloon_update` logic, it's self explanatory similar to spring:

+    function baloon_update(ibaloon)
+       local hit = collide_object(ibaloon, player)

+       if ibaloon.spr == 19 then
+          if hit != nil and hit.djump == 0 then
+             hit.djump = 1
+             ibaloon.spr=0
+             ibaloon.timer=60
+          end
+       elseif ibaloon.timer > 0 then
+          ibaloon.timer -= 1
+       else
+          ibaloon.spr=19
+       end
+    end

+You may note that, for simplicity, we are checking the object's `spr` property to decide what to do.
+This might not be ideal for more complicated situations.

+### Falling Floor dissapears when player touches

+Falling Floor is a solid tile where player can stand but dissapears after a while, letting the player fall and reappears again after a while more.

+Draw three tiles side by side for a falling floor that breaks.
+Add it as an object just like other objects.
+Here's the `fall_floor` object template:

+    fall_floor = {
+       spr=87,
+       state=0,
+       delay=0,
+       update=fall_floor_update,
+       draw=fall_floor_draw
+    }

+`fall_floor` has 3 states:

+0 is the normal solid state, in this state it checks if any player collides with it, in case it goes to state 1.

+1 is the falling state, in this state it counts down a timer to go to state 2, also it plays the breaking animation.

+2 is the dissapear state, in this state it is not solid anymore and player falls through.
+Also it counts down a timer to go to state 0.

+Here's the code version:

+    function fall_floor_update(ifall)
+       if ifall.state == 0 then
+          if check_object(ifall, player, 0, -1) or
+             check_object(ifall, player, -1, 0) or
+             check_object(ifall, player, 1, 0) then
+                ifall.state = 1
+                ifall.delay = 15
+          end
+       elseif ifall.state == 1 then
+          ifall.delay -= 1
+          if ifall.delay <= 0 then
+             ifall.state = 2
+             ifall.delay = 60
+             ifall.collideable = false
+          end
+       elseif ifall.state == 2 then
+          ifall.delay -= 1
+          if ifall.delay <= 0 and
+          not check_object(ifall, player, 0, 0) then
+                ifall.state = 0
+                ifall.collideable = true
+          end
+       end
+    end

+There are two things to note here, one is the `check_object` where we simply check if it collides with any object of given type:

+    function check_object(obj, type, x, y)
+        return collide_object(obj, type, x, y) != nil end

+Note that now `collide_object` takes two parameters `x, y`, which offsets the collision hitbox check.
+For example `check_object(ifall, player, -1, 0)` looks if there is a player left of `ifall` object.

+Also objects can have `collideable` property to declare as collidable or not, we refactor `collide_object` in account for these:

+    function collide_object(obj, type, x, y)
+        local cbox = abs_cbox(obj)
+        cbox.x += x
+        cbox.y += y

+        local other
+        for i=1,count(objects) do
+            other=objects[i]

+            if other != nil and other.type == type and other != obj and other.collideable then
+            // .. rest of the code is the same end

+Give the `baseobject` default `collideable` property of true.
+Also refactor all the usages of `collide_object` to give an `x y` value of 0.

+The result ![pre_fall_floor_notsolid.gif]

+The player doesn't stand on the fall floors but the logic works fine otherwise.
+We have to add the fall floors in the `is_solid` check as a solid tile.

+    function is_solid(obj, x, y)
+        local cbox = abs_cbox(obj)
+        return solid_at(cbox.x + x,
+            cbox.y + y,
+            cbox.w,
+            cbox.h) or
+            check_object(obj, fall_floor, x, y)
+    end